Klaviyo SMS can only be set up by account Owners and Admins.

 When you close this message, you will be brought to a page where you can configure the details of your SMS account.

-To subscribe to your own SMS program, text "JOIN" or any other subscribe keyword to the number assigned in your SMS settings tab.
+To subscribe to your own SMS program, sign up via a form or text "JOIN" or any other subscribe keyword to the number assigned in your SMS settings tab (the latter approach does not work in the UK or Australia).
 This allows you to monitor and test SMS as you get started.

 SMS Message Add-Ons